Billxzliu/Billxzliu.github.io/index.md

 ## About Me 🚀
 I'm currently a MSc student in [UNSW Sydney](https://www.unsw.edu.au/), major in AI.
 I received my Bachelor's Degree in Computer Science and Technology from [Guangdong University of Finance & Economics](https://www.gdufe.edu.cn/main.htm) in July, 2023.

-📢📢 <font style="background: yellow"><strong> I'm looking for a RA/Ph.D position in Robotics and Machine Vision area, please feel free to drop me an email if you are hiring.</strong></font>
+📢📢 <font style="background: yellow"><strong> I'm looking for a RA/Ph.D position in Robotics and Machine Vision, please drop me an email if you are interested in my research.</strong></font>

 ## Research Interests 🔥
   - Robotics Vision